gitdotkon/wsqcms/wp-content/plugins/geotargeting/README.txt

 Compatible with [Wordpress Popups Plugin](https://wp.timersys.com/popups/?utm_source=geot-readme&utm_medium=link&utm_term=popus%20premium&utm_campaign=Popups%20premium).
 You can now geotarget your popups

-If you use popular firewall services such as Cloudflare, Reblaze or Sucuri, the plugin will auto detect real IP from users.
+If you use popular firewall services such as Cloudflare, Reblaze, Sucuri, Ezoic, Akamai or Clouways the plugin will auto detect real IP from users.

 Now also compatible with *Cloudflare Geolocation*.
 Simple add define('GEOT_CLOUDFLARE',true); to your wp-config.php file to enable it!